SofaPirate/Plaquette/README.rst

    fully compatible with Arduino code.

 .. note::
-  This documentation is still a work in progress.
+  Plaquette is still at an experimental stage of development.
 If you have any issues or questions, please contact the developers or file a bug in our `issue tracker`_.
 .. _issue tracker: https://github.com/SofaPirate/Plaquette/issues

 Getting started